 Age-Appropriate Design Code: Mandate tech platforms to build environments with built-in protections tailored to developmental stages.

-Child-Centered Policy: Embed children’s rights into national curriculum frameworks, school digital use policies, and edtech procurement standards.
+Child-Centred Policy: Embed children’s rights into national curriculum frameworks, school digital use policies, and “EdTech” procurement standards.

 Parental and Community Involvement: Support families to co-navigate digital life, rather than enforce top-down controls.